'The girls go crazy over him': Meet Jenisbek Tserik, Mongolia's most eligible eagle hunter

 Galloping towards us on a stout Mongolian steed is the nomad's version of Brad Pitt returning home in "Legends of the Fall."
 Bundled inside a pinto jacket above richly embroidered trousers, he certainly catches the eye.
 A fox fur hat warms his head, and perched calmly on his right forearm is a golden eagle that's not merely a prop for a cheesy cologne advertisement.

-"Look at his eyebrows and his cheekbones," continues our local guide.
+"Look at his eyebrows and his cheekbones," continues our Intrepid Travel guide.
 "And look at how big and strong he is.
 The girls go crazy over him."

 "It's true," says Timur's wife, Bata, blushing slightly.
 "If I was to compare him with Timur just on looks, of course I would choose him."